Unzip and Try

-When using the WinZip Ribbon interface, click the Unzip and Try button in the Tools tab to open the Unzip and Try window.
-When using the Legacy Toolbar, click the UnZip and Try toolbar button or the UnZip and Try entry in the Actions pull-down menu to open the Unzip and Try window.
+On the WinZip Ribbon, click the Unzip and Try button in the Unzip tab to open the Unzip and Try window.
 This window lets you configure these aspects of the operation:

 - Use the Folder edit field to specify the name for the temporary folder into which the files will be extracted.
 The folder will be created if it does not already exist.
 The suggested folder depends on the setting of the Unzip and Try base folder field in the Folders tab of the Configuration window.

 - Check the Create an entry in the Programs menu checkbox to have WinZip create a group in the Windows Start menu with shortcuts to the Unzip and Try folder.

 - Use the Name for menu entry edit field to specify the name to use for the Programs menu entry.